iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/4_energy_flows.rst

 Energy demands are also modelled  as part of a balance constraint: the right hand side defines the amount to be supplied by the technologies in this constraint.

-The following description of the energy flow constraints in MESSAGE is given for the following set of level identifiers:
+The description of the energy flow constraints in MESSAGE is given for the following set of level identifiers:

 .. list-table::
    :widths: 40 110